contao/docs/docs/dev/reference/config.md

 # Default configuration for extension with alias: "contao"
 contao:

     # Absolute path to the web directory.
+Make sure to use the %kernel.project_dir% parameter for the absolute path prefix.
-    web_dir:              '…/web'
+    web_dir:              'C:\Users\Spooky\www\c48dev/web' # Example: %kernel.project_dir%/web

-    # Whether or not to use the locale in the URL.
+    # Whether or not to prefix URLs with the root page language.
     prepend_locale:       false
     encryption_key:       '%kernel.secret%'
     url_suffix:           .html